Congregation of Christian Brothers: Expansion

 St. Joseph's Junior Novitiate, Baldoyle was where trainee brothers went to complete their second level studies, normally proceeding to St. Mary's in Marino to train as school teachers.
 To-day there is a nursing home there, and there are over 1000 brothers buried in the cemetery in St. Patrick's, Baldoyle.

 In 1925 the brothers bought St. Helen's, Booterstown which became their administrative headquarters and novitiate.
 Around 1968, land to the South was used to build two new schools Coláiste Eoin and Coláiste Íosagáin.
 St. Helen's was sold in 1988.

 In 1955 Stella Maris College in Uruguay was established.
 In 1972 the alumnus rugby team was travelling in Uruguayan Air Force Flight 571 when it crashed in the Andes, stranding survivors in freezing conditions with little food and no heat for 72 days; 16 of the 45 people on the aircraft survived.

 In the 1950s, due to the number of brothers in Ireland, it was split into two sections divided into North and South by a line from Dublin to Galway.

 In 1967 the Christian Brothers had a membership of about 5,000, teaching in around 600 schools.

 The Christian Brothers teacher training centre at St. Mary's/Colaiste Mhuire, has become the Marino Institute for Education which has trained lay teachers since 1972 and has offered degrees validated by the University of Dublin since 1974.
-In 2012 Trinity College Dublin became a co-trustee with the Brothers of the Institute.
+In 2012 Trinity College Dublin became a co-trustee with the Brothers of the institute.

 The Brothers' schools include primary, secondary and technical schools, orphanages and schools for the deaf.
 A number of these technical schools originally taught poor children trades, such as carpentry and building skills, after which they could progress to gain apprenticeships and employment.
 As the National School system and vocational schools developed in the Irish Republic, the Irish Christian Brothers became more concentrated on secondary education.

 Contraction

 As of 2018, there were 872 Christian Brothers and 172 houses.

 In 2008 it was reported that not more than ten Christian Brothers were teaching in Irish schools, with the expectation that there would soon be none.
 This was contrasted with the mid-1960s, when over 1,000 Brothers worked in schools, with no shortage of new recruits.
+The last teaching brother in Ireland died in 2019.

+Remaining Christian Brothers schools in the Republic of Ireland were vested into the newly created Edmund Rice Schools Trust in 2008.

 Organizational structure of the Christian Brothers

-Geographically, the Christian Brothers are divided into several provinces that encompass every inhabited continent.
+Geographically, the Christian Brothers are divided into five provinces that encompass every inhabited continent.
 The brothers within each province work under the direction of a Province Leadership Team.
-In turn, the entire Congregation operates under the leadership of a Congregation Leadership Team that is based in Rome (and led by the Congregation Leader).
+In turn, the entire Congregation operates under the leadership of a Congregation Leadership Team based in Rome, led by the Congregation Leader.
 These provincial and congregational teams are elected on a six-year basis at Congregation chapters.